Fundus Fluorescein Angiography

 Prof. Stanga will then review your scan results and discuss them with you at your next appointment.

-Following the dye injection, your skin will have a slight yellow tinge (similar to as if you have a suntan) and your urine will turn bright yellow for approximately 24 hours.
-This is normal and nothing to be worried by.
-You should remain hydrated and drink plenty of water to flush the dye out of your system.
+Following the dye injection, your skin will have a slight yellow tinge (similar to having a suntan) and your urine will turn bright yellow for approximately 24 hours.
+This is normal and nothing to be worried about.
+You should drink plenty of water to flush the dye out of your system and to remain hydrated.

 Some of the other more common side effects (affecting approximately 5 people out of a 100) include:

-- Feeling nauseous or being sick – this usually occurs in the first 1–2 minutes after you are given the injection and in most cases, it will pass within seconds.
+Feeling nauseous or being sick – this usually occurs in the first 1–2 minutes after you are given the injection and, in most cases, it passes within seconds.
 Taking deep breaths often helps.
-It is important that you let us know if you have any allergies or if you have had an unexpected reaction to fluorescein dye before.
+It is vital that you let us know if you have any allergies or if you have had an unexpected reaction to fluorescein dye before.

 Very rarely, people can have a serious allergic reaction (anaphylaxis) to the fluorescein dye causing breathing or circulatory difficulties.
 We are equipped to deal with this emergency.

 What Happens After The Procedure?

 You will be asked to stay in the clinic for a short while after the test so that you can be observed for any rare late side effects.
 The cannula will then be removed from your arm and a dressing will be applied before you go home.
 You will be able to remove the dressing yourself the next day.